 Antibiotics are typically prescribed to treat UTIs, but they can also kill those friendly vaginal bacteria that help prohibit the unimpeded growth of the naturally occurring yeast sharing space with them.
 In this respect, it can be noted that taking antibiotics for uti cause yeast infection risk factors to increase.

-Over-the-counter pharmaceutical treatments for urinary tract or vaginal disorders are often best taken only after consulting with your health-care provider.
+Over-the-counter pharmaceutical treatments for the urinary tract or vaginal disorders are often best taken only after consulting with your health-care provider.
 For example, using Monistat, an over-the-counter medication for treating yeast infections as a self-care remedy to treat a UTI can make matters worse.
-Although it’s not a direct issue of can monistat cause uti or other bacterial infections to occur, you should always remain cautious about using any medication that can disrupt the delicate balance of microorganisms that live in the vagina.
-Anything that can the diminish the numbers of friendly bacteria that help keep the pathogenic ones at bay should be given careful consideration before use.
+Although it’s not a direct issue of whether Monistat can cause a UTI or other bacterial infections to occur, you should always remain cautious about using any medication that can disrupt the delicate balance of microorganisms that live in the vagina.
+Anything that can diminish the numbers of friendly bacteria that help keep the pathogenic ones at bay should be given careful consideration before use.
 There are also non-pharmaceutical natural-ingredient remedies and preventatives that can be equally effective and cause less harm to your body’s own internal safeguards.